Skip to main content

 - Advocate for our patients, their families, and their communities, as well as to broadly disseminate knowledge about ASD and NDDs through community outreach, scientific and clinical community programs, and support for policy development;

-- Conduct and disseminate responsible, high quality, high impact research on the causes, prevention, identification and treatment of ASD and NDDs, with a focus on understanding the biological and environmental substrates, as the well behavioral manifestations of ASD and related conditions.
+- Conduct and disseminate responsible, high quality, high impact research on the causes, prevention, identification and treatment of ASD and NDDs, with a focus on understanding the biological and environmental substrates, as well as the behavioral manifestations of ASD and related conditions.

 We provide support for: